BirdSentinel/rvgl-for-switch/README.md

 3. Put the release zip contents in it
 4. Obtain [game data](https://distribute.re-volt.io/releases/rvgl_full_win64_original.zip) and put everything in `switch\rvgl` **except** _rvgl.exe_ and the _dll files_.
 5. Launch from **hbmenu**, enjoy!

+**Put the game to the home screen**

+If your game is located in **sdmc:/switch/rvgl** you can install the included .nsp forwarder to have an icon for it on the home screen like the other games.